This post is the result of an arms length collaboration between Thanksgiving Ranch and Toque & Canoe.

 If this post started with the story of a sunset, it only seems right that it finishes with a starry, night-time sky.

 Staying at the ranch on a clear evening is like camping in the midst of a dark sky preserve.
-I wake up in the middle of the night during our stay just to step outside and, as Brad would say, “see what I can see.”
+On one of my three visits, I wake up in the middle of the night during our stay just to step outside and, as Brad would say, “see what I can see.”

 What I see is intoxicating and so, so beautiful.
 I’ve heard that the Milky Way, our galaxy, has over 100 billion stars and it sure rings true this night at Thanksgiving Ranch.